In this topic:

 Each Virtual SAN node must be properly licensed to run DataCore™ Hyperconverged Virtual SAN Software.
 DataCore™ Hyperconverged Virtual SAN Software is licensed per node according to the Capacity license activated on the node.

-Some steps may have been performed by the Automated Installation and Upgrade Wizard during software installation, in which case skip those steps.
-Those steps depend on the template selected during installation.
+software installation, in which case skip those steps.
+Those steps depend

 Most configuration and operations performed for Virtual SAN nodes are the same as that for any standard DataCore Server.
 However, some special notes apply when performing configuration or operations from a Virtual SAN node, as noted below.
 (Refer to the associated Help topics below for more information and instructions.)